 Your thesis will be unlike almost any paper you have written during your career at Tulane.
 It will require intensive research and be of significant length (usually between 50 and 100 pages).
 Start off on the right foot and you'll end up with a thesis you can be proud of, a thesis that will help open professional doors after you graduate.

 In planning your thesis, be sure to explore the links and resources, below.
 They will help guide you through the thesis process, find research resources, and provide you with the nuts and bolts of the thesis requirements.

 All senior theses must follow the calendar and guidelines of the Honors Program.
-This site provides information on deadlines, requirements, and more.
+The Tulane Honors website provides information on deadlines, requirements, and more.